appsngen/generator-polymer-init-appsngen-web-component/generators/app/templates/README.md

 Before use features you need set some values.

-For Browserstack you need set USER_NAME and/or API_KEY in files:
+For Browserstack you can set USER_NAME and/or API_KEY in files:
 * .gemini.yml
 * browserstack.json
 * Gruntfile.js